 6. Burton Snowboard Boots

-One day Carl got an email from my cousin Matt, seeing if there was a way he could get involved with the project.
-He told me about his good friend who had lost his life in an avalanche, and Matt was left with a lot of great snow gear but unsure how to handle it.
+One day Carl got an email from his cousin Matt, seeing if there was a way he could get involved with the project.
+He told Carl about his good friend who had lost his life in an avalanche, and Matt was left with a lot of great snow gear but unsure how to handle it.
 The project seemed like a good way to make sure his friend's memory lived on.

 Burton got involved, inspired by the story, and offered to provide any-size boots to the next trader.